jedi-academy/learn-4711/data/assignments/assignment1.md

 This is an "all show - no go" kind of webapp, and the term "usecase" feels horribly overkill.

-Your webapp will have three mandatory visible pages: home, fleet, and schedule.
+Your webapp will have three mandatory visible pages: home, fleet, and schedule;
+and one service controller, `Info`.

 ###Homepage